apache/incubator-pegasus-website/_community/proposal.md

 We are working on a new feature to load data stored in the HDFS filesystem.
 Pegasus can also upload checkpoints to HDFS, for both backup and analysis purpose.
-We are planing to support offline analysis on checkpoint powered by Apache Spark.
+We currently support offline analysis on checkpoint powered by Apache Spark.

 ## Known Risks

 ### Orphaned Products

-The core developers of XiaoMi Pegasus team plan to work full time on this project.
+The core developers of XiaoMi Pegasus team work full time on this project.
-There is very little risk of Pegasus getting orphaned since at least one large company (XiaoMi) is extensively using it in their production.
+There is very little risk of Pegasus getting orphaned since XiaoMi is extensively using it in production, with currently a scale of 70+ clusters, 800+ tables (about 70+TB).
-For example, currently there are more than 40 Pegasus applications in production.
-Furthermore, since Pegasus was open sourced at the beginning of October 2017, it has received more than 1047 stars and been forked nearly 186 times.
+Furthermore, since Pegasus was open sourced at the beginning of October 2017, it has received more than 1200+ stars and been forked nearly 200+ times.
 We plan to extend and diversify this community further through Apache.

 ### Inexperience with Open Source